-- 1. All members of the VLS community, including professors, are expected to treat each other with respect.
-I want to promote an environment that avoids words/remarks or actions that show bias or prejudice based on age, disability, ethnicity, gender/gender identity, national origin, native language, race, religion, sex, sexual orientation, or socioeconomic status.
+- 1. All members of the VLGS community, including professors, are expected to treat each other with respect.
+I want to promote an environment that avoids words/remarks or actions that show bias or prejudice based on age, disability, education or employment history, ethnicity, gender/gender identity, national origin, native language, race, religion, sex, sexual orientation, or socioeconomic status.
 I also want us to be able to engage in honest discourse.
 If you have any concerns about anything said or done in class, by me or by one of your colleagues, please talk to me about your concerns. - 2.
 Classroom attendance is required.
-Students are expected to abide by the VLS attendance policy as set out in Academic Regulations Section II(A) of the student handbook which reads, in part: "Students are required by Vermont Law and Graduate School and by the ABA to maintain regular and punctual attendance in all classes...
+Students are expected to abide by the VLGS attendance policy as set out in Academic Regulations Section II(A) of the student handbook which reads, in part: "Students are required by Vermont Law and Graduate School and by the ABA to maintain regular and punctual attendance in all classes...
 Students who are absent from twenty (20%) percent of the regularly scheduled classes or who fail to complete required hours for other work shall be automatically withdrawn from the course with a grade of F-Wd."
+Although Teams access to the class will always be available, watching class over Teams does not count as attendance.
+Watching class over Teams counts as an absence. - 3.
+I may modify pre-class assignments during the semester as current events, time, and interest necessitate.
+I will post any additional class materials on Canvas.
+I will notify you of any changes to the syllabus in class, via Canvas, and/or via your VLGS email so please check both regularly. - 4.
+You are not permitted to use your phone or access the internet during class unless specifically requested/directed to do so for an in-class assignment. - 5.
+Assignments/Assessments/Grading: